The Shangri-La Diet: Book summary

 The book features short anecdotes from followers of the diet who had heard of it through Roberts' blog or The New York Times.
 Roberts' diet is based on the fundamental principle of a set point – the weight which, according to Roberts, a person's brain strives to maintain.
 When actual weight is below the set point, appetite increases; when actual weight is above the set point, appetite decreases.
 Furthermore, eating certain foods can raise or lower the set point.
 Foods that have a strong flavor-calorie relationship (such as fast food or donuts) raise the set point, whereas bland foods which are slowly digested (like extra light olive oil or fructose mixed with water) lower the set point.
 Roberts states that the diet is based upon connecting two unconnected fields: weight control and associative learning.
 Because of this, the research behind the diet is from multiple fields, ranging from Pavlovian psychology to physiology to rat psychology.

 About the diet

 The diet calls for consuming 100–400 calories per day of flavorless food between normal meals (i.e. any foods with flavor).
-The flavorless food may be extra-light (not extra-virgin) olive oil or unflavored sugar water for a weight loss of about a pound per week.
+The flavorless food may be extra-light (not to be confused with extra-virgin) olive oil, canola oil or unflavored sugar water for a weight loss of about a pound per week.
 It must be consumed in a flavorless window, which is at least one hour after flavors have been consumed, and at least one hour before flavors will be consumed.
 The consumption of flavorless calories supposedly lowers the set point, and therefore lowers weight.
 For additional impact for enhanced loss of weight up to two pounds per week, he recommends eating bland food.